INST377-UMD/inst377-group-project-fjp321/docs/MAN_USER.md

 #### Weather

 The weather section will inform the user the max temp, the low temp, and uv index for their location for the day.
-The user will be informed on the right side teh time of the sunset and sunrise in local 24 hr time.
+The user will be informed on the right side the time of the sunset and sunrise in local 24 hr time.
 The location will be identified as well.
 If it is nighttime, there is a moon, and if it is daytime, then there will be a sun.

 #### CVE